Mirra1602/MarchMadnessViz/README.md

 # MarchMadnessViz

-This project scrapes various KPIs fron espn's website using python and builds an intrative visualization in r-Shiny.
+This project scrapes various KPIs fron espn's website using python and builds an interactive visualization in r-Shiny.
 The final result can be seen here: https://vizbon.shinyapps.io/CollegeBasketballStats/